Fuzzball Documentation

 In this example:

-• scratch is ephemeral, downloads data from S3 at start, and uploads results at end
+• scratch is ephemeral (no name, has size), downloads data from S3 at start, and uploads results at end

-• data is persistent and survives workflow completion with no data transfers
+• data is persistent (has name), survives workflow completion with no data transfers

 Path Resolution Example: